sandialabs/snl-quest/README.md

 - **QuESt Planning** is a long-term capacity expansion planning model that identifies cost-optimal energy storage, generation, and transmission investments and evaluates a broad range of energy storage technologies.

 - **Progress** is a Python-based open-source tool for assessing the resource adequacy of the evolving electric power grid integrated with energy storage systems.
+- **QuESt PCM** is a production cost modeling tool that evaluates system operations with advanced modeling of diverse energy storage technologies.

 It has been designed with key features to improve user experience and application management: